pkardas/notes/books/speech-and-language-processing.md

 Encode-decoder (sequence-to-sequence) networks are models capable of generating contextually appropriate, arbitrary length, output sequences.
 Encoder (LSTM, GRU, convolutional networks, Transformers) takes an input sequence and creates a contextualised representation of it, then representation is passed to decoder (any kind of sequence architecture) which generates a task-specific output sequence.

+Machine translation raises many ethical of the same issues that we have discussed previously.
+MT systems often assign gender according to culture stereotypes.
+Some reaserch found that MY systems perform worse when they are asked to translate sentences that describe people with non-stereotypical gender roles.

+## Chapter 12: Constituency Grammars

+Syntactic constituency is the idea that groups of words can behave as single units.

+The most widely used formal system for modeling constituent structure in English is Context-Free Grammar, also called Phrase-Structure Grammars, and the formalism is equivalent to Backus-Naur Form (BNF).
+A context-free grammar consist of a set of rules or productions, each of which expresses the ways that symbols of the language can be grouped and ordered together.